Updated August 2023.

 Putting It All Together

-Before deciding whether you should hire a marketing agency or do your marketing in-house, make sure that you understand what goes into launching successful inbound marketing campaigns.
+Before deciding whether to hire a marketing agency or do your marketing in-house, ensure that you understand what goes into launching successful inbound marketing campaigns.

 - Make sure you understand your target market at a deep level